Analysis shows most expensive gas in Leesburg - News Break

 |card

-The title of cheapest gas, meanwhile, goes to Costco at 1300 Edwards Ferry Rd Ne.
-As of 05:36 PM, Tuesday, they had regular listed at $2.74 per gallon.
+The title of cheapest gas, meanwhile, goes to Walmart Neighborhood Market at 260 Heald Way.
+As of 05:44 PM, Tuesday, they had regular listed at $2.85 per gallon.